 The All Ceylon Russian Roulette Club (south asia’s second oldest) will be dissolved through an unanimous vote by its interim central committee.
 The ACRRC’s announcement comes in the wake of numerous scandals and tragedies that has dogged the organisation in the past few years.
-According to a member speaking anonymously, this final blow was “inevitable”.
-Dissolution however is unlikely to end the many Police investigations originating from the organisation’s last years.
+According to a member who wish to stay unnamed, this final blow was “inevitable”.
+Dissolution however is unlikely to end the many police investigations originating from the organisation’s last years.

-Famous for challenging anyone to investigate him, Mr Mahathuwaku’s death has come under Police investigation.
-The coroner’s office is conduction inquires as to whether Mr Mahathuwaku’s death is a murder, a suicide, a sporting accident or a tragic inventory error.
+Famous for challenging anyone to investigate him, Mr Mahathuwaku’s death has come under special branch investigation.
+The coroner’s office is conducting its own inquires as to whether Mr Mahathuwaku’s death is a murder, a suicide, a sporting accident or a tragic inventory error.
 Officially the ACRRC has denied that it is responsible for mislabelling the box of live ammunition which killed its president as as blank training rounds.

 A separate investigation is under way regarding the sale of live rounds to organised crime figures.
 The ACRRC’s original position was that the numbers quoted in the invoices are a clerical error.
 However the interim central committee has distanced itself from that claim.
 In a statement they described the previous stance as a unauthorised declaration by the late president.
-According to the club secretary, the late president had issued the statement “unilaterally and without central committee authorisation”.
+According to the club secretary, the late president’s statement was “unilateral and without central committee authorisation”.

-The ACRRC also declined to comment on a separate police investigation into illegal gambling and match fixing.
-The ministry of Defence has also not commented on its investigation regarding whether ammunition found on an LTTE operative in Colombo originated from ACRRC stocks.
+The ACRRC also declined to comment on sports ministry investigation into illegal gambling and match fixing.
+The ministry of Defence has refused to commented on its investigations on whether ammunition found on an LTTE operative in Colombo originated from ACRRC stocks.